Appdynamics/haproxy-monitoring-extension/README.md

 ##Installation

-1. Run 'ant package' from the haproxy-monitoring-extension directory
+1. Run `mvn clean install` from the haproxy-monitoring-extension directory and find the HAProxyMonitor.zip in the "target" folder.
-2. Download the file HAProxyMonitor.zip located in the 'dist' directory into \<machineagent install dir\>/monitors/
-3. Unzip the downloaded file
+2. Unzip as "HAProxyMonitor" and copy the "HAProxyMonitor" directory to `<MACHINE_AGENT_HOME>/monitors`
-4. In \<machineagent install dir\>/monitors/HAProxyMonitor/, open monitor.xml and configure the HAProxy parameters.
+4. In `<MACHINE_AGENT_HOME>/monitors/HAProxyMonitor/`, open monitor.xml and configure the HAProxy parameters.
      <pre>
      URI of the haproxy CSV stats.
 See the 'CSV Export' link on your haproxy stats page &lt;argument name="url" is-required="true" default-value="http://demo.1wt.eu/;csv" /&gt;